-OK it is an island of the north west coast of Wales, pretty in between Dublin and Liverpool distance wise.
-But that island is not on the Game of thrones map.
+OK it is an island off the north-west coast of Wales, pretty in between Dublin and Liverpool distance wise.
+But that island is not on the Game of Thrones map.
 The closest guess I have is Pyke or Banefort.
 My gut is leaning towards House Banefort on this one (Update: OK I have been corrected.
 It’s actually Waterford, Ireland because Westeros map is Ireland upside down with England on top upside down OMG…see map here).
 From memory, they are not a big family we read or see regularly on the show.

 Welsh Anglesey Eggs for House Banefort

 Back to the recipe.
+There are a few interesting Welsh dishes out there, such as the Welsh rarebit recipe.
+I wanted something very local.
 Some of the few crops that grew successfully in Anglesey were leeks and potatoes.
 These ingredients are common in old recipes from that part of Wales.
 I somehow managed to make a pretty presentation in the dish, no small feat, but it serves terribly.
-Yet the taste of this simple dish is deceptively excellent for this all vegetarian dish.
+Yet the taste of this simple dish is deceptively excellent for this all-vegetarian dish.
 ‘All-but-the-kitchen-sink’ leftover recipe would be a great way to explain the Anglesey eggs recipe from Medieval times, a recipe enjoyed both by the poor and the rich alike.

 Note: I am listing the full recipe but I only made half.

-- 10 hard boiled eggs, peeled and halved
+- 5 hard boiled eggs peeled and halved

 - 1.5 pound potatoes